 - 1 red limo chili pepper, finely sliced (optional)

 - 1 tablespoon cilantro leaves, chopped

 - Cook the yam or sweet potato in boiling water until soft, but not mushy.

 - Peel, cut in ½ inch slices, and reserve.

-- To make the cebiche, start by cutting the onion (the thinner the better), and soaking it in very cold water (if possible, with ice), for about 10 minutes.
+- To make the cebiche, put the onion slices in very cold water (if possible, with ice), for about 10 minutes.
 This will help remove the sharpness of the raw onion.

 - Place the mushrooms in a colander and pour boiling water over them.
 Drain well and transfer to a bowl.

 - Drain and add the onion to the bowl with all the other ingredients, except the yam or sweet potato.
 Let marinate for 10 minutes.

 - Serve with a few slices of yam or sweet potato on the side.